-A photon beam position detector was constructed by the collaboration that had provided continuous real time photon beam position and profile information during the first experiment, as well as information in the data stream for off-line data analysis.
-This detector consists of two identical modules crossed at right angles to each Other(shown in 25 to give the beam profile along both x and y directions.
-Each module is a linear hodoscope of multichannel Bicron scintillating fibers (X module has 61 channels and Y module has 62) forming a plane perpendicular to the photon beam.
-This detector is mounted on a remote controlled table with the X and Y motion placed just the HYCAL at nominal beam path.
-Each scintillating fiber has dimension of $2 \times 2 \times 13$ mm3.
-The scintillating light from the fibers transmit through the light guide and is detected by four 16-channel R5600-M16 Hamamatsu PMTs.
-A compact electronics module provides 64 channels of amplifier and discriminators for anode signals, then convert them to ECL readout through a time-over-threshold circuit.
-The ECL signals are sent over to SIS3801-256-flat scalars and read into epics systems.
-During the run, the x and y beam profiles were displayed through a GUI for on-line beam control (shown in figure ??) and read into DAQ for off-line analysis.
+A photon beam position detector was constructed by the collaboration that provided continuous real time photon beam position and profile information during the first experiment, as well as information in the data stream for off-line data analysis.
+This detector consists of two identical modules crossed at right angles to each other (as shown in figure 25) to give the beam profile along both x and y directions.
+Each module is a linear hodoscope of multi-channel Bicron scintillating fibers (the x module has 61 channels and the y module has 62) forming a plane perpendicular to the photon beam.
+This detector is mounted on a remote controlled table with x and y motion placed just behind the HYCAL in the nominal beam path.
+Each scintillation fiber has dimension of $2 \times 2 \times 13$ mm3.
+The scintillating light from the fibers is transmitted through the light guide and is detected by four 16-channel R5600-M16 Hamamatsu PMTs.
+A compact electronics module provides 64 channels of amplifier and discriminators for anode signals, then converts them to ECL readout through a time-over-threshold circuit.
+The ECL signals are sent over to SIS3801-256-flat scalars and read into the EPICS system.
+During the run, the x and y beam profiles were displayed through a GUI for on-line beam control (shown in figure 26) and read into the DAQ for off-line analysis.
 This device performed beautifully during the experiment and provided an excellent beam diagnosis tool.